Thomas FitzGerald, 10th Earl of Kildare: Kildare rebellion (1534–1535)

+Execution of Offaly and five uncles

 In July, Lord Leonard Grey arrived from England as Lord Deputy of Ireland; Fitzgerald, seeing his army melting away and his allies submitting one by one, asked for pardon for his offences.
 He was still a formidable opponent, and Grey, wishing to avoid a prolonged conflict, guaranteed his personal safety and persuaded him to submit unconditionally to the King's mercy.
 According to the Irish Tree Council, legend has it that Silken Thomas played a lute under the boughs of the now oldest planted tree in Ireland, the Silken Thomas Yew, the night before he surrendered to King Henry VIII.
 In October 1535 he was sent as a prisoner to the Tower of London.
 Despite Grey's guarantee, he was executed with his five uncles at Tyburn, London, on 3 February 1537.
 According to G. G. Nichols, the five uncles were "...draune from the Tower in to Tyborne, and there alle hongyd and hedded and quartered, save the Lord Thomas for he was but hongyd and hedded and his body buried at the Crost Freeres in the qwere..."

 The Attainder of the Earl of Kildare Act 1536 was passed to permit his execution and the confiscation of his property.
 The 1536 Act remained law until it was repealed by the Statute Law Revision (Pre-1922) Act 2005.

 Silken Thomas's revolt caused Henry to pay more attention to Irish matters, and was a factor in the creation of the Kingdom of Ireland in 1542.
 In particular, the powers of the lords deputy were curbed, and policies such as surrender and regrant were introduced.
 To provide for greater security the Royal Irish Army was established as a standing army.